SrishtiSrivastava23/Pdf-to-audiobook/README.md

 # Pdf-to-audiobook📖
-PDF to Audiobook is a program that converts the written text from PDF documents into audio.
+PDF to Audiobook is a program that converts the written text from PDF documents into audio

 # Project Objective
 The main goal of this project is to make reading more accessible and engaging by converting text-based PDFs into audible content.
 This is especially useful for:

-Visually impaired users
+1.Visually impaired users

-Multitaskers (listen while doing other tasks)
+2.Multitaskers (listen while doing other tasks)

-Students or professionals who prefer auditory learning
+3.Students or professionals who prefer auditory learning

 #Features
 📄 PDF Text Extraction